How to Have a Work From Home Business When You Have Kids

 3) Organize child care.

-You have to accept that you can't run a home business and be a full-time mother/father.
-You have to accept that you can't work full-time hours at your home business and do justice to your kids.
+You have to accept that you can't run a work from home business and be a full-time mother/father.
+You can't work full-time hours at your home business and do justice to your kids.
 Figure out how much time you can actually work and arrange child care for your kids while you're working.

 Some home-based business owners work only when their kids are in school and/or in bed.
 If you can only work three hours a day, so be it.
 You can get a lot accomplished in 15 hours a week if you have that time to work on your home business free of interruptions.